okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/index.md

 **What you need**

-* An app that uses the embedded Okta Identity Engine SDK.
+* An app that uses the embedded Okta Identity Engine SDK
 * [Okta org already configured for a password-only use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-password-factor-only-use-case)
 * [Set up the Identity Engine SDK for your own app](/docs/guides/oie-embedded-common-download-setup-app/)